knagode/M3Synchronization/README.md

 <h1>What about server?</h1>
 I have included some pseudo code in /ServerImplementations/ directory.
-You dont need a lot of code to handle server side - 300-500 lines of code will do the work.
+You dont need a lot to handle server side - 300-500 lines of code should do the work.
-All you have to do is to rewrite the pseudo so it fits your framework.
-If you use PHP with MySQL you just have to tweak a code a little bit and it will work.
+All you have to do is to rewrite the pseudo code so it'll fit your framework.
+If you use PHP+Doctrine you just have to tweak the code a little bit and you are ready to GO!

+<h1>Android support</h1>
+Contact me at <a href="mailto:klemen.nagode@gmail.com" if you need Android client side.
+I already developed Android class but have to make it more portable before publishing it.
+I would be glad to share it with you if you are in need ;)